 - If you pay a bill that was not a legitimate debt, you could be held personally responsible to the Estate’s beneficiaries for the payment.
 Make sure that any debt you pay is a legitimate debt.

 - If the Estate’s liabilities are more than the value of the Estate’s assets, then the estate is “insolvent,” and there is a VERY specific way of paying the debts of an insolvent estate.
 You should consult with your attorney before paying any bills in an insolvent estate.
 If you violate the rules for payment of the debts of an insolvent estate, you could be sued and held personally responsible to the Estate’s creditors.

-If this sounds overwhelming, Chamberlain Law Group is here to help you.
+If this sounds overwhelming, Legacy Law Group is here to help you.
 We’ve spent decades guiding clients through the Ohio probate process, and we can guide you and your loved ones as well.
 Contact us at 419-872-7670 or request an appointment through our website to set up an appointment to discuss your Ohio probate needs.